How to pay international contractors in Nicaragua [2024]

 There are many reasons to consider converting a contractor into an employee, including avoiding misclassification or safeguarding your intellectual property.
 The onboarding process will largely be the same as hiring any other employee.

-If you don't already have Nicaraguan employees, decide between establishing a legal entity or utilizing an Employer of Record service (EOR ) to kick off the hiring process.
-Learn more about EORs here
+If you don't already have Nicaraguan employees, decide between establishing a legal entity or utilizing an employer of record (EOR) service to kick off the hiring process.

-Once you establish an entity or choose an EOR that operates in Nicaragua, you’ll want to establish an employment contract, which is required under the Nicaraguan Labour Code.
+Once you establish an entity or choose an EOR that operates in Nicaragua, you’ll need to ensure you meet legal and compliance requirements.
+First, establish an employment contract, which is required under the Nicaraguan Labour Code.
 The employment contract should be written in Spanish, the official language of the country.

 Make sure the employment agreement details the new hire’s job title, duties, remuneration, workplace, work hours, contract duration, notice periods for termination, and payment intervals/payroll frequency.